How lupus affects the muscles, tendons and joints

 Muscle pain and muscle tenderness, especially during periods of increased disease activity (flare), occur in as many as 50 percent of those with lupus.
 The symptoms may have different causes.
 It is important for your physician to determine the cause of your symptoms since treatments are quite varied.
 Rheumatologists are the physicians who specialize in the joints, muscles and bones.

-Muscle aches and pain may be from that happen when your body is responding to some type of inflammation, from muscle atrophy (weakness) or from a true myositis.
+Muscle aches and pain may be from symptoms that happen when your body is responding to some type of inflammation, from muscle atrophy (weakness) or from a true myositis.

 Inflammation is the most common reason for muscle pain and aches.
 Any time that major inflammation exists ("strep" throat, hepatitis, cancer, lupus, acute heart attack, etc.), signs and symptoms often include fevers, sweats, chills, fatigue, weight loss, and various muscle aches, pains and weakness.
 These non-specific, non-diagnostic symptoms are signs of your body's inability to cope with whatever process has overwhelmed it.
 Because lupus is an inflammatory disease it may cause any of these problems.
 These myalgias are a secondary part of the overall disease.